bchainhub/foxar/config/README.md

 # "debug" injects strings for compiler-generated internal reverts, implemented for ABI encoders V1 and V2 for now.
 # "verboseDebug" even appends further information to user-supplied revert strings (not yet implemented)
 revert_strings = "default"
-# If this option is enabled, Solc is instructed to generate output (bytecode) only for the required contracts
+# If this option is enabled, Ylem is instructed to generate output (bytecode) only for the required contracts
 # this can reduce compile time for `forge test` a bit but is considered experimental at this point.
 sparse_mode = false
 build_info = true